 • Hypodermic needles

-Sites used for illegal dumping vary but may include: business dumpsters, vacant lots on public or private property, and infrequently used alleys or roadways.
-Because of their accessibility and poor lighting, areas along rural roads are particularly vulnerable.
-Illegal dumping can occur at any time of day but is more common at night or in the early morning hours.
+Common sites for illegal dumping include business dumpsters, vacant lots on public or private property, and infrequently used alleys or roadways.
+Due to accessibility and poor lighting, areas along rural roads are particularly vulnerable.

 The costs to local government and industry associated with continuously cleaning up illegally dumped waste and litter are significant.
 Unfortunately, residents that dispose of their wastes in a responsible manner ultimately pay these costs.

 How to Prevent Illegal Dumping